sdgilley/rebrand/README.md

 - `cleanup.csv` - Final cleanup replacements applied last.
 Add bookmark replacements in here as well as common misspelling or punctuation you want to fix.
 - `skip_folders.csv` - Folder names to skip during directory traversal (used by `rebrand-md.py` and `rebrand-yml.py`, but NOT by `fix-bookmarks.py`)

-⚠️ When you modify either `first_mention.sv` or `always.csv` - run `generate_article_cleanup.py` afterwards to take care of variations of AN Azure that should now ready A XXX.
+⚠️ When you modify either `first_mention.sv` or `always.csv` - run `generate_article_cleanup.py` afterwards to take care of variations of AN Azure XXX that should now ready A XXX.
 These will be added to the `cleanup.csv` file.
 > ⚠️⚠️Make sure you REVIEW the new `cleanup.csv file` to verify that the new replacements are correct.

 ## Usage